scenarioo/scenarioo-infrastructure/Readme.md

 ## Ansible
-**Important:** The target host to be provisioned has to have Python 2.7 installed!** Otherwise ansible will abort with a not so helpful SSH error.
+**Important:** The target host to be provisioned has to have Python 2.7 installed!
+Otherwise ansible will abort with a not so helpful SSH error.

 Ansible relies on the following environment vars when executed:
 - `TOMCAT_USER_PASSWORD`: Used to secure the publish scenarioo docu endpoint.
 Defaults to: 'scenarioo' and user is always 'scenarioo'.
 - `CIRLCE_TOKEN`: Used to download WAR and scenarioo docu artifacts from CircleCI

+**CircleCI:** Set these environment variables in the organsation context "scenarioo".

 ### Directory paths
 **Tomcat:**